e10e3/devops/report/report.typ

 Executing the Docker commands works well, but it is a bit tedious.
 Fortunately, Compose is here for us.

-With compose, we list all the properties we want our containers to have, and they are automagically provisioned.
+With Compose, we list all the properties we want our containers to have, and they are automagically provisioned.
 Once we don't need them, we ask Compose to stop them, and they are removed.